demisto/content/Integrations/MACVendors/README.md

-# Integration Instructions

-## Overview

 Macvendors.com API provides vendor information of supplied Mac Addresses, their vendors list is provided directly from the IEEE Standards Association and is updated multiple times each day.
 The IEEE is the registration authority and provides us data on over 16,500 registered vendors.

 ## Use Cases:

-* Run an API Query to get the vendor information of a Mac Address
+* Run an API query to get the vendor information of a Mac address .

 ## Configure MAC Vendors on Demisto